 Let $h_\theta(x)$ denote the CMFs derived from the Markovian SVM.
-Assume now that the market model has only the time homogeneity of Condition \ref{condition:timeHomogeneous} so it is possible for non-Markovian dynamics.
-Then to check for the inter-model consistency of Definition \ref{def:consistency}, there are the following pair of equations that are the generalization of \eqref{eq:noArb_driftMulti} and \eqref{eq:noArb_diffMulti},
+Suppose that Assumption \ref{assumption:markovX} does not hold so that it's possible to have non-Markovian dynamics.
+Then to check for the consistency of Definition \ref{def:consistency}, there are the following pair of equations that are the generalization of \eqref{eq:noArb_driftMulti} and \eqref{eq:noArb_diffMulti},